pauljickling/notes/music/volca_keys.md

 ## Synthesis Overview

+Each aspect of the synthesis has parameters that affect other aspects of the synthesis.
+VCO and VCF have knobs that affect EG, and LFO has knobs that affect the VCO and VCF.

 ### VCO (Voltage Controlled Ocillator)

 The VCO specifies the basis of sound for the Volka Keys.
 It is controlled with the ocave knob, which has doubling values from 1 to 32, and specifies the pitch range of the keyboard.
 It is also controlled by the voice knob, which sets the operation mode for the VCO: